What Is a Urine Concentration Test?

 The test is based on a lab analysis of your urine.

-Depending on how the lab plans to analyze your urine, prior to the test you may be asked to:
+Depending on how the lab plans to analyze your urine, before the test you may be asked to:

 - drink excess fluids